Value vs Effort Prioritization

 Handling disagreements requires voting mechanisms (Priority Poker, dot voting), hypothesis justification for every estimate, facilitated discussion on outliers, and clear authority for breaking ties when consensus fails.

-Setting up Value vs Effort in Ducalis
+Set up Value vs Effort in Ducalis

 Ducalis extends the basic 2x2 matrix with weighted scoring, team voting, and deep task tracker integrations.
 Here's how to implement the framework:

-Step 1: Create your prioritization board
+Step 1: Import your Backlog Issues

 Step 2: Configure your criteria framework

-Navigate to Criteria Settings and configure each criterion:
+Navigate to Criteria Settings and configure each criterion.

 - Configure rating scale: Choose scoring methods—0-3, Fibonacci (0,1,2,3,5,8,13,21), geometric sequences, or custom